SmingHub/Sming/docs/source/information/develop/ci.rst

 GitHub Actions
 ~~~~~~~~~~~~~~

-The ``library.yml`` re-useable workflow is provided, which takes care of these tasks:
+The ``library.yml`` reusable workflow is provided, which takes care of these tasks:

 - Checking in the library to test
 - Checking in the Sming framework